YOUSIKI/TensorLayer-BiGAN/README.md

 # BiGAN.TensorLayer
-TensorLayer implementations of BiGAN (Adversarial Feature Learning).
+A TensorLayer implementation of BiGAN (Adversarial Feature Learning).